GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 ### Computer vision and Hydrobiology

-[Hizkia](https://www.hizkia.eu/) is an IT services company.
+[Hizkia Informatique](https://www.hizkia.eu/) is an IT services company.
 Her experience in computer and video applications for hydrobiology began with INRA (French national institute for agronomic research) more than 15 years ago.
 Hizkia designs all its products: hardware and software.
 It does software development and the installation and maintenance of equipment.
 Hizkia also has 30 years’ experience in industrial service.

 Hizkia has designed a **video-counting device for fish passage**.
 In the current version, operators have to watch the videos to note the species of fish and their size.
 Our purpose is to have the videos processed by an AI that would be able to recognize the species of fish, count and measure them automatically.
 This application of Computer Vision to biodiversity monitoring contains next level challenges : object tracking from frame to frame, denoising images, correct lighting and species labels, and tackle problems of quantization and selection of high resolutions images and videos.